Loading...

 How to consume homemade - bulletproof coffee (1 k-cup, 1tbsp butter, 1tbsp coconut oil), 2 cup without glucose spikes

-Consider reducing the butter and coconut oil to half a tablespoon each to decrease the overall fat and calorie content, which may help in stabilizing your glucose levels.
+Reduce the amount of butter and coconut oil in your bulletproof coffee to minimize the fat content, which may help in managing glucose levels.

-Incorporate a source of fiber into your coffee, such as a teaspoon of chia seeds or ground flaxseeds.
-This can help slow the absorption of fats and carbohydrates, minimizing glucose spikes.
+Incorporate a source of fiber, such as a teaspoon of chia seeds or ground flaxseeds, to help slow down the absorption of fats and sugars.

 Incorporate Protein